DmitryPopov1988/Warehouse/README.md

 ## Intention
 I wanted to make an application that could be used usefully for work of some business.
 The idea was to start develop an application for  logistics companies that could keep records of current stocks of goods in the warehouses, allow accounting receipts and disposals of goods and generate some reports for progress control.

+## Requirements
+Java runtime 10.0.2 , Maven 3.5.4 and MySql server 8.0.12 are required

 ## How to run

 Build jar: